 Canada, as a country, was only 13 years old when The Imperial Oil Company was formed by 16 oil refiners in Ontario.
 As Canada has grown, Imperial has grown with it, sharing its prosperity and weathering the tough times.

 The timeline includes some fun and interesting facts.
 It also shows that over our company’s history we’ve evolved, using innovation to adapt to changing times.
-We hope you enjoy reading a bit about our history, and also think about what Imperial will look like 135 years from now.
+We hope you enjoy reading a bit about our history, and also think about what Imperial will look like more than 140 years from now.

 1880Sixteen southwestern-Ontario refiners form The Imperial Oil Company in London, Ontario, to find, produce and distribute petroleum products in Canada.